madeso/bookshelf/content/books/97things/thing_05.md

 +++
-title = "Beauty Is in Simplicity" weight = 5
+title = "5: Beauty Is in Simplicity" weight = 5
 +++